baodaqian/baodaqian.github.io/_pages/about.md

 ---

 Welcome to my page!
 The last time I update this page is June 7th, 2025.
-This page is still under construction and please come back for more updates!
+This page is still under construction (hence you may notice a lot of different bugs and incomplete stuff) and please come back for more updates!

 ---